qideng-math/qideng-math.github.io/_pages/about.md

 Teaching
 ---
+* Mathematics for Health Studies at York University, Fall 2025.

 * Dynamical System at Nanjing University of Science and Technology, Fall 2018.

 * Stability Theory at Nanjing University of Science and Technology, Spring 2020.